 The more you ship, the less you pay per unit.
-You don’t have to be a big business to get deep discounts, but to qualify for commercial rates you’ll need to ship a lot of packages.
+You don’t have to be a big business to get deep discounts, but to qualify for commercial rates, you’ll need to ship many packages.
 USPS Commercial Plus Pricing is a smart deal — and you only need to ship 50,000 units of Priority Mail annually to qualify.

-All three carriers allow you to print or write address information on labels, which they provide for free.
+All 3 carriers allow you to print or write address information on labels, which they provide for free.

 Consider Shipping-Management Software